connexta/revelio/src/main/graphql-server/README.md

 ## Chaos Mode

-Chaos mode enables enables a 10% random failure for use in development.
+Chaos mode enables a 10% random failure for use in development.

 To enable chaos mode, do: